 On August 24, 1637, an order was given to punish the Indians by then Governor of Massachusetts Bay Colony, John Endicott.

 Shortly thereafter, on May 26, 1637, the Pequot War’s first battle was fought.
 That battle occurred when a Pequot stronghold near what is now New Haven, Connecticut was attacked by a group of New England settlers led by John Underhill and John Mason.

-In September, 1638, the Mohegans and Narragansetts met at the General Court of Connecticut and agreed on the disposition of the Pequot survivors.
-It is known as the first Treaty of Hartford and was signed on September 21, 1638.
+In September, the Mohegans and Narragansetts met at the General Court of Connecticut and agreed on the disposition of the Pequot survivors.
+The agreement is known as the first Treaty of Hartford and was signed on September 21, 1638.

 About 200 Pequots survived the war; they finally gave up and submitted themselves under the authority of the sachem of the Mohegans or Naragansetts: